dorianfm/soundandlight/readme.md

 I've put this together in Node JS as I've not really done any full projects in it and wanted to play with it more - I usually write frontend JS.

+15/11/2020 - I'm moving this around bit to add in some hacks for christmas control lights.

 ## Setup